alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 </p>

 In this process, we observed that heart disease carriers tends to be male, in late 50s, has low resting blood pressure, low cholesterol, and high resting heart rate will most likely at higher risk of Heart Disease with Asymtomatic Chest Pain.
-Using correlation function to compute pairwise correlations, we also found that the key importance features are OldPeak and Maximum Heart Rate have the strongest impact in our predictions.
+Using correlation function below to compute pairwise correlations, we also found that the key importance features are OldPeak and Maximum Heart Rate have the strongest impact in our predictions.

 Features Importance Correlation Heatmap             |  Feature Importance Correlation Table :------------------------------:|:-------------------------: